Dukechris/Dukechris.github.io/_pages/about.md

   - /about.html
 ---

-<font color="red">One paper accepted by ICCV 2017, it's my first publication ~ cheers!</font>
+<font color="red">One paper accepted by ICCV 2017 ~ cheers!</font>

 <br/>

-<font color="red">I'm looking for a Ph.D position in Computer Vision and Deep learning in 2018 fall.</font>
+<font color="red">I'm looking for a Ph.D/M.Phil position in Computer Vision and Deep learning in 2018 fall.</font>

 <br/>

-I got my Bsc.
-Engineering on Software Engineering in Tianjin University at 2017 fall.
+I got my Bachelor Degree in Engineering in Tianjin University at 2017 fall.
 I'm also minored in financial management.
 I am an IEEE Member.
-Now I am an intern computer vision researcher, supervised by [**Dr. Junjie Yan**](https://www.cbsr.ia.ac.cn/users/jjyan/main.htm) at [SenseTime](https://www.sensetime.com) and do research about face recognition and deep learning.
+Now I am an intern computer vision researcher supervised by [**Dr. Junjie Yan**](https://www.cbsr.ia.ac.cn/users/jjyan/main.htm) at [**SenseTime**](https://www.sensetime.com) and do research about face recognition and deep learning.
 I am also a visiting student at Multimedia Lab, supervised by [**Prof. Yu Qiao**](https://mmlab.siat.ac.cn/yuqiao/), Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences.
 I'm very luck to have close cooperation with [**Zhiyuan Fang**](https://jacobswan1.github.io).
 I love playing the piano and photograph.
 I'll be very happy if we can talk about these.